 2.Upskilling of the Employees Newer technologies require training, practicing for error-free implementation and seamless operation.
 Upskilling employees from different functions to harness agility benefits from digital technologies can be a massive task for chemical companies.
 There are also issues related to training costs and addressing the behavioral resistance when it comes to change management.

 3.Digitization in Silos Digitization in chemicals often happens in silos, given the multi-faceted, vast nature of a chemical manufacturing and distribution setup.
 However, when different functions or departments implement digital technologies without a centrally guided plan, the results will be different than what was expected from the technology.
-Multiple issues related to data discrepancies, systems incompatibility and process inefficiencies have been reported when the system is not implemented without the right methodology.
+Multiple issues related to data discrepancies, systems incompatibility and process inefficiencies have been reported when the system is implemented without the right methodology.